-Tribal enrollment criteria is defined by each tribe, but in almost all cases the tribe requires that the enrollment applicant demonstrate that they are a descendant of a person (living or deceased) who is enrolled or recognized as member of the tribe.
+Tribal enrollment criteria are defined by each tribe, but in almost all cases the tribe requires that the enrollment applicant demonstrate that they are a descendant of a person (living or deceased) who is enrolled or recognized as a member of the tribe.
 If you were adopted you may not know who your biological parents were or whether they were members of a tribe.

 This Birth Records Self-Help Kit (pdf) guide explains what you need to do if you were adopted and you think you are Native American and you live in California and/or were born in California and you want to enroll in your tribe.

-Note: This link opens the entire 132 page booklet.
+Note: This link opens the entire 132-page booklet.
 Some users have experienced problems when using certain browsers such as Mozilla.
 Depending upon the browser you are using you may wish to download individual sections of the booklet for faster access.